arthurlormeauwall/OpenCvTester/README.md

 `public void undo()` : undo the last thing that have been changed in the entire system ; could either be : parameters change (including opacity/alpha), maskedLayer added/deleted, control added/deleted.
 Change of the bypass state is not including in the undoable things.

-`public void redo()` : see undo.
+`public void redo()`

-`public void store()` : store the state of an action in the history system.
+`public void store()` : store the state of an action in the history of the last teaked control or control chain.
 This method has to be called if you want to be able to undo/redo the last action.

 `public void play()` : refresh the image displayed.